Comment on page

 - Does not take resources from your CI/CD pipeline.

-Use CI/CD integrations to keep your code and deployed applications secure, and give visibility on components that are pushed to production, by either breaking builds and reporting to Snyk, or only reporting to Snyk.
+- Give visibility to components that are pushed to production by either breaking builds and reporting to Snyk or only reporting to Snyk.

 - More granular options to block.